reductstore/reductstore/docs/http-api/entry-api.md

 {% swagger-parameter in="query" name="conitnuous" type="Boolean" required="false" %}
 Keep query if no records for the request
 {% endswagger-parameter %}

+{% swagger-parameter in="query" name="limit" type="Integer" required="false" %}
+Maximum number of records in the query.
+Default: unlimited.
+{% endswagger-parameter %}

 {% swagger-response status="200: OK" description="" %}